Abhaypru/SpiralMap/docs/models_available.rst

 * This class implements the model from `Taylor & Cordes et al. 1993 <https://ui.adsabs.harvard.edu/abs/1993ApJ...411..674T/abstract>`_ which is based on radio and optical observations of H II regions.

-* This formulation uses empirical fits to pulsar dispersion measures to delineate the spiral arms, and we have utilized the data presented in their Table 1 to generate the corresponding plots.
+* We use the model parameters presented in their Table 1.

+* There are four arms in this model: 'Arm1','Arm2','Arm3','Arm4'

 Drimmel_NIR_2000
 ----------------